1aggarcia/locked-notes/README.md

 ## Demo APK

-If you want to demo the app without downloading any source code, there is a relatively recent APK avaliable [on the expo website](https://expo.dev/accounts/1aggarcia/projects/locked-notes/builds/f66aed32-8f62-4f55-8d5b-12859db4963f) which you can install on an Android device.
+If you want to demo the app without downloading any source code, there is a relatively recent APK avaliable [on the expo website](https://expo.dev/accounts/1aggarcia/projects/locked-notes/builds/5d99ee2f-b239-4ac8-9039-e7205166805a) (last updated Feb 14) which you can install on an Android device.
 Now, that link does seem a bit sketch so if you don't trust me, you could download it on an emulator or build the app yourself with the instructions below.

 ## Source Code